 - Do not park the vehicle on an easily ignitable surface.
 The high temperature of the exhaust system could ignite the surface. - Always apply parking brake without pressing release button.
 Apply as firmly as possible on a downhill slope or uphill slope.
-Depress brake pedal at the same time to reduce operating force. - Switch off the engine. - If the vehicle is on a level surface or uphill slope, engage first gear before switching off the ignition.
+Depress brake pedal at the same time to reduce operating force. - Switch off the engine.
+Turn the ignition key to position 0 and remove it.
+Turn the steering wheel until the steering wheel lock is felt to engage. - If the vehicle is on a level surface or uphill slope, engage first gear before switching off the ignition.
 On an uphill slope, turn the front wheels away from the kerb.